MerlinsLair/merlin/x/superfluid/README.md

 ### Why mint Mer?
 How is this method safe and accurate?

-Superfluid staking requires the minting of OSMO because in order to stake on the Merlin chain, OSMO tokens are required as the chosen collateral.
+Superfluid staking requires the minting of MER because in order to stake on the Merlin chain, MER tokens are required as the chosen collateral.
 Synthetic Mer is minted here as a representative of the value of each superfluid staker's liquidity pool tokens.

 The pool tokens are acquired by the user from normally staking in a liquidity pool.
-They get minted an amount of OSMO equivalent to the value of their GAMM pool tokens.
-This method is accurate because querying the value OSMO every day allows for burning and minting according to the difference in value of OSMO relative to the expected delegation amount (as seen with [GetExpectedDelegationAmount](https://github.com/merlinslair/merlin/blob/main/x/superfluid/keeper/stake.go)).
+They get minted an amount of MER equivalent to the value of their GAMM pool tokens.
+This method is accurate because querying the value MER every day allows for burning and minting according to the difference in value of MER relative to the expected delegation amount (as seen with [GetExpectedDelegationAmount](https://github.com/merlinslair/merlin/blob/main/x/superfluid/keeper/stake.go)).
 It's like having a price oracle for fairly calculating the amount the